mburolla/siu-java-spring-boot-da-1/assignments.md

 for the instructor to approve it.
 Once it has been approved, get the latest changes for the `dev` branch and delete your working branch for this exercise.

+# Ex.
+6
+Create a BookController in your student package that has supports the following endpoint:

+`GET student{id}/api/v1/book`

+Create a `Book` model and place it in your student model package.
+The `Book` model must align with the `Book` table in the database.

+The endpoint returns an arbitrary hardcoded book of your choice.

+Create a request in Postman that hits this new endpoint:

+`localhost:8080/student1/api/v1/book`